shariq1989/cookbook/content/recipe/cold_brew.md

 +++
-title = "Cold Brew Coffee - The Toddy Brewing Process" date = "2020-01-18"
-description = "About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
+title = "How to Brew Cold Brew Coffee - The Toddy Brewing Process" date = "2020-01-18" description = "About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Dutch Bro's and Starbucks Cold Brew with Cascara Cold Foam, am I right?
 That conversation ended with the purchase of a new Cold Brew Toddy.
 My life has changed for the better since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
 Like me, I hope you experience the joy the comes with a quick cold brew coffee made right in your own home." tags = [